$18 Million Jury Verdict for San Diego Family.Read More →

 Financial Abuse or Exploitation

-This can include theft, fraud, misuse of bank accounts or credit cards, or coercion into signing documents like wills or power of attorney.
+This can include theft, fraud, misuse of bank accounts or credit cards, or coercion into signing documents like wills or powers of attorney.
 Often, the perpetrator is someone the elder trusts, such as a family member, caregiver, or professional with access to their financial information.

 Evidence might include irregularities in financial statements, unauthorized withdrawals, changes in property ownership, sudden changes in the elder’s financial situation, and signed documents that the elder doesn’t recall authorizing.